Both the Yaktrax Pro and the Walker give you the same excellent traction on ice.

 I do have better, heavier duty ice traction devices.
 I now have ice traction devices that are as easy or easier than Yaktrax to put on and take off your shoes.
 But they're substantially more expensive.
 But if you've tried Yaktrax and have a problem with them wearing out quickly you might want to consider going with an industrial grade ice traction device.
 Call me at 1-888-205-4477 for free expert advice.

 Well folks, I now carry an Yaktrax alternative.
-They're called Spare Spike® Ice Cleats manufactured by Winter Walking who have 35 years of experience in making slip resistant footwear.
+They're called Spare Spike Ice Cleats manufactured by Winter Walking who have 35 years of experience in making slip resistant footwear.
 They're tough, lightweight and have replaceable spikes.
 You can roll them up so the spikes are inward so you can safely carry them in your pocket.
 They compare in price to the Yaktrax Pro at

 $24.97 /pr.
 They're excellent on ice and packed snow.
 But they're also good in deeper snow and slush where Yaktrax won't do you any good.
 They way they fit over the front of your shoe will keep them from coming off better in deep snow.
 People with arthritis or other hand weakness will find them easier to put on because they have large patented dual pull tabs that are easier to grasp.

-This is my new favorite ice traction device because you can drive safely while you're wearing them and you don't have to take it off every time you go indoors!
+You can drive safely while you're wearing them and you don't have to take it off every time you go indoors!
 They give you excellent traction on ice, packed snow, deep snow and even mud.
 But these features come at a price because they're

 For the vast majority of us the answer is yes.
 But you have to use common sense.
 For example, if a man wears a size 10½ shoe Yaktrax recommends a Medium.
 If this man has a normal size boot there should be no problem using a Medium Yaktrax.
 But if the boot is extremely heavy duty and oversized the same man may need a Large Yaktrax.
 I think the best idea for a case like this is to get the Medium Yaktrax and immediately try it on your boots.
 It should go on easily without having to stretch it excessively.
 If excessive force is required you need the larger size for the boots...it's as simple as that.
 For most of us one Yaktrax will be sufficient for regular shoes and boots.